Now scheduling COVID-19 vaccine appointments for ages 12+

 Source: The American of Pediatrics, www.aap.org

-Call your baby's health care provider when he or she has a fever.
+Axillary temperatures are the least accurate, but you can use this method to screen a child of any age.
+An axillary temperature is taken under the arm.
+A normal reading is 97.7 to 99.5 degrees.
+Call your baby’s health care provider when he or she has a fever of 100.4 degrees Fahrenheit or higher.
 Be sure to mention if you took the temperature rectally or under the arm.

 It is normal to be concerned about your baby's health.
 When newborns are sick, they don't always give you a lot of signs.
 Because you are just getting to know your baby, it may be difficult to notice a change in behavior.
 Trust your instincts.
 If you think your baby is sick, call his or her health care provider.
 Although usually harmless, call your baby's health care provider if the baby has any of the following symptoms: